Wake for 10-year-old girl killed in NJ school bus crash

-PARAMUS, New Jersey (WABC) --Family, friends, and classmates will gather Sunday to say goodbye to a 5th grader killed in a bus crash in New Jersey.
+PARAMUS, New Jersey (WABC) --Family, friends, and classmates gathered Sunday to say goodbye to a 5th grader killed in a bus crash in New Jersey.

-A wake will be held in Clifton for 10-year-old Miranda Vargas.
+A wake is being held in Clifton for 10-year-old Miranda Vargas.

-It comes as students at East Brook Middle School in Paramus added to the growing memorial to Vargas and teacher Jennifer Williamson Kennedy.
+It comes as students at East Brook Middle School in Paramus add to the growing memorial to Vargas and teacher Jennifer Williamson Kennedy.

 Both were killed Thursday on the way to a field trip when their school bus collided with a dump truck in Mount Olive.

-Sunday night, the community will join together for an all-faith service for both victims at Our Lady of the Visitation Church.
+Sunday night, the community will join together for an all-faith service for both victims at Our Lady of the Visitation Church in Paramus.

 A GoFundMe page has been set up for Vargas, who leaves behind her parents and twin sister.
 The child's family called her "a beautiful, gentle soul with a passionate love for her family."